The honest framing

 The modern therapeutic form began in the 1950s with Morey Bernstein's documented regression of a subject who described a life as "Bridey Murphy" in 19th-century Ireland.
 The case attracted enormous public attention and became a subject of serious academic interest.

 The field took its most significant turn in 1988 when Brian Weiss published Many Lives, Many Masters, documenting the unexpected past-life material that emerged from a patient in traditional psychoanalysis, and the dramatic therapeutic change it produced.
-The book introduced past-life regression to a mainstream clinical audience and remains the most cited text in the field.
+The book introduced past-life regression to a mainstream transpersonal audience and remains the most cited text in the field.

 In India, the practice has roots far older than Western psychology.
 The concept of karmic carryover from one life to the next is not a metaphor in the Vedic tradition, it is a foundational principle.
 Indian practitioners have integrated Western regression methods with this existing framework, often producing work of unusual depth.